drscotthawley/SHAART/README.md

-like "Acoustic," "Analysis," "Reverberation Time" or "Research Tools" -- as well as, it is hoped, a lighthearted and not-legally-problematic play on words with the name of the industry-standard SMAART audio analysis software made by Rational Acoustics,Inc.  (SHAART is in no way affiliated with SMAART or Rational Acoustics, fyi.)
-I mean, "SHAART" is just hilarious to say.
+like "Acoustic," "Analysis," "Reverberation Time" or "Research Tools" -- as well as, it is hoped, a lighthearted and not-legally-problematic play on words with the name of the industry-standard SMAART audio analysis software made by Rational Acoustics, Inc.  (SHAART is in no way affiliated with SMAART or Rational Acoustics, fyi.)  ...I mean, "SHAART" is just hilarious to say.

 Author: Dr. Scott H. Hawley, Associate Professor of Physics,
         Belmont University, Nashville TN USA.